 Ready to Reach Your Musical Goals?

 Our Soundfly Mentorship program is built on our belief that accountability and guidance can have a huge impact on helping students reach their goals and develop their musical identities.
-We currently offer mentorship with seven courses, including those mentioned earlier, as well as a Beta program called the Headliners Club.
+We currently offer mentorship with seven courses, including those mentioned earlier, as well as our mentorship program called the Headliners Club.
 Our mentors are passionate, experienced musicians with a shared love of personalized learning and artistic curiosity.

 If you think you have what it takes to be a Soundfly Mentor, learn more about the program here.